coconutragdoll/hello-world/README.md

 Hi Humans!

 Coconutragdoll is here.
-Like the saying, programmer starts from zero.
+Like the saying, programmers start from zero.